Skip to main contentSkip to article

 • Is White Rock part of Surrey?

 No. White Rock is a separately incorporated city with its own mayor, council, bylaws, water utility, property tax mill rate, and budget.
-It borders South Surrey to the north (the boundary runs roughly along 16 Avenue) and Semiahmoo Bay to the south.
-Population is approximately 22,000 in roughly 5 square kilometres — one of the smallest incorporated municipalities in Metro Vancouver.
-School services come through SD #36 (Surrey), but municipal services (planning, water, parks, recreation, the Promenade itself) are independent of Surrey.
+It borders South Surrey to the north (boundary along 16 Avenue) and Semiahmoo Bay to the south.
+Population is approximately 22,000 in roughly 5 square kilometres.
+School services come through SD 36 (Surrey), but municipal services are independent.

 • How much do ocean-view condos cost in White Rock?